-The Rules of the Auditor General require that we apply appropriate procedures and report the results of our determination as to whether or not Carrollwood Recreation District has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
+Section 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General require that we apply appropriate procedures and communicate the results of our determination as to whether or not Carrollwood Recreation District has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
 In connection with our audit, we determined that Carrollwood Recreation District did not meet any of those conditions.

-Pursuant to Sections 10.554(1)(i)5.c. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures.
+Pursuant to Sections 10.554(1)(i)5.b. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures for Carrollwood Recreation District.
 It is management's responsibility to monitor the Carrollwood Recreation District's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
-Our procedures did not indicate that the District is in a state of financial emergency.